Stocks fall as market turns choppy amid inflation concerns

-Stocks fell in morning trading on Wall Street Wednesday as the broader market takes a choppy turn amid lingering concerns about rising inflation.
+Stocks fell on Wall Street Wednesday as the broader market takes a choppy turn amid lingering concerns about rising inflation.

+Smaller company stocks fell more steeply than the broader market in a sign that investors were nervous about economic growth.
+The Russell 2000 fell 1.1%.

-Financial and technology stocks led the losses.
-Morgan Stanley fell 2.5%.
-Visa fell 5.4% after after Amazon said it would no longer accept Visa cards issued in the U.K. in a dispute over fees.
+Financial and industrial stocks led the losses.
+Morgan Stanley fell 2.5% and Deere shed 2.9%.

+Visa fell 5.7% after after Amazon said it would no longer accept Visa cards issued in the U.K. in a dispute over fees.
 Payments processing rival Mastercard fell 4.1%.

 A mix of health care companies and companies that rely on direct consumer spending held up better than the rest of the market.